indimail/indimail-virtualdomains/README.md

 FreeBSD / Darwin OSX

 You require a MySQL server provided either by Oracle or by MariaDB.
-You also require the MySQL client libraries (either libmysqlcliebt or libmariadb).
+You also require the MySQL client libraries (either libmysqlclient or libmariadb).
 The steps below will help you do that.

 FreeBSD - Install the following using pkg